 The Group performs an impairment review when certain impairment indicators are present.
-Determining the fair value of prepayment and other current assets (except security deposits and loans to employees), property, plant and equipment, right-of-use asset, intangible assets, and advances to suppliers and others presented under 'other non-current assets', which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, requires the Group to make estimates and assumptions that can materially affect the consolidated financial statements.
+Determining the fair value of prepayment and other current assets (except security deposits and loans to employees), property and equipment, ROU assets, intangible assets, and advances to suppliers and others presented under 'other non-current assets', which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, requires the Group to make estimates and assumptions that can materially affect the consolidated financial statements.